 Graduating to Off-Leash Reliability

-Have access to a safely fenced area?
-Clip on a 30-foot light line and let it trail.
-If the dog drifts, step on the line, guide him back, and carry on.
-Over a few weeks, you’ll lean on the line less and trust the verbal heel dog cue more.
+Have access to a fenced area?
+Clip on a 30-foot line and let it trail.
+If the dog drifts, step on the line, guide them back, and carry on.
+Over time, you will trust the verbal heel dog cue more than the leash.

 Conclusion

-A polished heel doesn’t pop up overnight, it’s built from hundreds of little wins.
-Armed with clear criteria, irresistible rewards, and bite-sized sessions, you’ll be amazed at the transformation.
+A polished dog heel doesn’t pop up overnight; it is built from hundreds of little wins.
+Armed with clear criteria, high-value rewards, and bite-sized sessions, you will be amazed at the transformation.
 Remember the core recipe for how to teach a dog to heel: start indoors, reward the exact position, add motion slowly, and proof in tougher settings.
 Stick to that plan, and calm, connected walks are just around the block.
-Happy heeling!

 Frequently Asked Questions